| | |

 Facilities, Where to Eat and Drink?

-Green Island itself has a nice big jetty, and a walking path around the Island through the Rainforest.
+The Island itself has a nice big jetty, and a walking path around the Island through the Rainforest.
 Additionally, with a few shops, cafes, a bar for cocktails, a crocodile enclosure, and a small resort and restaurant.
-They also have an underwater viewing submarine which you can book before you visit, but we choose to do the snorkelling instead on our visit.

 It will take you only a few minutes to walk through the main shopping district, and a few more to exit the other side to the beach.
 There is a resort pool available for day visitors and the “Reflections Pool Bar”, right beside it.